The Key Mailer Car Dealer Advertising Scam

 Here is an example of a very official-looking key mailer envelope:

-Some of these mailers will include a key, credit card, or some other item to create excitement.
-They may also have a five to ten-digit code printed on the mail.
-If your number matches the number they have posted at the dealership, you could win a significant prize, usually a new car.
+Some mailers include a key, credit card, or other item to create excitement.
+They may also have a five—to ten-digit code printed on the mail.
+If your number matches the number posted at the dealership, you could win a significant prize, usually a new car.

 Your chances of winning a car if your number matches the dealer’s number are approximately 1:120,000.
 If the car dealer who sent you the mailer only distributed 5,000 mailers in your community, the winning number may not be in that batch.